Pre-Columbian era: Mesoamerica

-These Indigenous civilizations are credited with many inventions: building pyramid-temples, mathematics, astronomy, medicine, writing, highly accurate calendars, fine arts, intensive agriculture, engineering, an abacus calculator, and complex theology.
+These Indigenous civilizations are credited with many inventions: building pyramid temples, mathematics, astronomy, medicine, writing, highly accurate calendars, fine arts, intensive agriculture, engineering, an abacus calculator, and complex theology.
 They also invented the wheel, but it was used solely as a toy.
-In addition, they used native copper, silver and gold for metalworking.
+In addition, they used native copper, silver, and gold for metalworking.

 Archaic inscriptions on rocks and rock walls all over northern Mexico (especially in the state of Nuevo León) demonstrate an early propensity for counting.
 Their number system was base 20 and included zero.
-These early count-markings were associated with astronomical events and underscore the influence that astronomical activities had upon Mesoamerican people before the arrival of Europeans.
+These early count markings were associated with astronomical events and underscore the influence that astronomical activities had upon Mesoamerican people before the arrival of Europeans.
 Many of the later Mesoamerican civilizations carefully built their cities and ceremonial centers according to specific astronomical events.

 The biggest Mesoamerican cities, such as Teotihuacan, Tenochtitlan, and Cholula, were among the largest in the world.
 These cities grew as centers of commerce, ideas, ceremonies, and theology, and they radiated influence outwards onto neighboring cultures in central Mexico.

-While many city-states, kingdoms, and empires competed with one another for power and prestige, Mesoamerica can be said to have had five major civilizations: the Olmec, Teotihuacan, the Toltec, the Mexica and the Maya.
-These civilizations (with the exception of the politically fragmented Maya) extended their reach across Mesoamerica—and beyond—like no others.
+While many city-states, kingdoms, and empires competed with one another for power and prestige, Mesoamerica can be said to have had five major civilizations: the Olmecs, Teotihuacan, the Toltecs, the Mexica, and the Mayas.
+These civilizations (except for the politically fragmented Maya) extended their reach across Mesoamerica—and beyond—like no others.
 They consolidated power and distributed influence in matters of trade, art, politics, technology, and theology.
-Other regional power players made economic and political alliances with these civilizations over the span of 4,000 years.
+Other regional power players made economic and political alliances with these civilizations over 4,000 years.
 Many made war with them, but almost all peoples found themselves within one of their spheres of influence.

 Regional communications in ancient Mesoamerica have been the subject of considerable research.
 There is evidence of trade routes starting as far north as the Mexico Central Plateau, and going down to the Pacific coast.
 These trade routes and cultural contacts then went on as far as Central America.
 These networks operated with various interruptions from pre-Olmec times and up to the Late Classical Period (600–900 CE).

 Olmec civilization

 The earliest known civilization in Mesoamerica is the Olmec.
 This civilization established the cultural blueprint by which all succeeding indigenous civilizations would follow in Mexico.
 Pre-Olmec civilization began with the production of pottery in abundance, around 2300 BCE in the Grijalva River delta.
 Between 1600 and 1500 BCE, the Olmec civilization had begun, with the consolidation of power at their capital, a site today known as San Lorenzo Tenochtitlán near the coast in southeast Veracruz.
 The Olmec influence extended across Mexico, into Central America, and along the Gulf of Mexico.
-They transformed many peoples' thinking toward a new way of government, pyramid-temples, writing, astronomy, art, mathematics, economics, and religion.
+They transformed many peoples' thinking toward a new way of government, pyramid temples, writing, astronomy, art, mathematics, economics, and religion.
 Their achievements paved the way for the Maya civilization and the civilizations in central Mexico.